 The new Photoshop CC 2015 came out with some amazing new features.
-Apart from few, most of them are for designers.
-I must say that web developers and designers cannot be more happy.
+Apart from a few, most of them are for designers.
+I must say that web developers and designers cannot be happier.

 This tutorial is on The Brand New Export Option in Photoshop CC 2015, and I’ll be uploading more tutorials on new features of Photoshop CC 2015 in the coming days like I said when I was explaining Dehaze in Photoshop CC 2015.

 Actually the new Export option in Photoshop CC 2015 is just an improved version of preexisted “Save For Web” feature in Photoshop.
 The fact is that it not only looks cleaner, but it also provides better compression too.
 Apart from that, it also lets to you export your layers, not the whole image, which the “Save for Web” cannot.
 If you are a graphic designer, you must be cheering up.
 So let’s begin the tutorial.

 The Export As the feature is a successor of Save for Web that lets to save your photo in a compressed way.
 Of course, compression reduces the image’s quality but you need to find out a balance between the quality and the size.
 If you own a website and upload heavy images of 1-2 MB in size then your website’s performance will be compromised, and hence the user’s browsing experience.
 These heavy size images take a huge time to load, and increases website’s loading time by 4-5 seconds.
 In a world where more than 70% of websites load under 1 second, increasing your website loading time by 4-5 seconds would definitely be problematic.